sergeyen7/sergeyen7.github.io/index.md

 | 1:20        |        4.76% |
 | 1:50        |        1.96% |

-This table illustrates that as the risk-reward ratio increases, the required winning rate to be profitable decreases.
+This table illustrates that as the risk-reward ratio increases, the required winning rate decreases.
 No need to win every trade - we can get big profit with 30%-40%-50% of profitable trades.

 * * *